FarewellAddress.org

 A Republic, If We Can Keep It

-When Benjamin Franklin offered that famous warning, he was reminding future generations that a republic survives only through the character and vigilance of its citizens.
+James McHenry, a delegate to the 1787 Constitutional Convention, wrote in his journal, about an encounter Benjamin Franklin had upon leaving the last day of the convention.
+When he offered that now famous warning, he was reminding future generations that a republic survives only through the character and vigilance of its citizens.
 Keeping our democracy is not a passive inheritance — it is an active responsibility.
 Each of us has a role to play in sustaining the institutions, norms, and civic virtues that make self‑government possible.

 As the nation approaches its 250th year, that responsibility becomes even more urgent.
 The Founders’ Enlightenment Project exists to help renew that civic inheritance — not by looking backward nostalgically, but by drawing forward the principles that have guided the nation since its beginning.